jose-a-rodrigues-alb/measure/android/docs/internal-documentation.md

 * [foreign_keys](https://sqlite.org/pragma.html#pragma_foreign_keys): ON

-Events are written to the database & file storage (if needed) as soon as they are received by the `Event Processor`.
+Events are written to the database & file storage (if needed) as soon as they are received by the `Signal Processor`.
 This can be improved in future by adding a queue which batches the inserts.

 # Batching & export

 Measure exports events to the server in batches.
 All events for sessions that contain a crash are exported.
-All non-crashed sessions are exported by default, a sampling rate can be applied to non-crashed sessions to reduce the number of sessions exported.
+Events for non-crashed sessions are not exported by default, a sampling rate can be applied to non-crashed sessions to reduce the number of sessions exported.
 See [README](../README.md) for more details about configuring sampling rate.

 * [Periodic batching and export](#periodic-batching-and-export)
 * [Exceptions and ANRs export](#exceptions-and-anrs-export)